layters/neroshop-specs/README.md

 * `map`: Like `put`, except it uses the value to create search terms and map them to the corresponding key.
-Unlike `put`, `map` stores data in the local database file in order to make use of SQLite's FTS5 (Full-Text Search 5) feature and perform advanced and efficient searches.
+Unlike `put`, `map` stores data in the local database file rather than the hash table in order to make use of SQLite's FTS5 (Full-Text Search 5) feature and perform advanced and efficient searches.

 The processing of mapping search terms to DHT keys is known as inverted indexing or simply, indexing.